Virtual DOS machine: Windows NTVDM

 16-bit Windows applications by default all run in their own thread within a single NTVDM process.
 Although NTVDM itself is a 32-bit process and pre-emptively multitasked with respect to the rest of the system, the 16-bit applications within it are cooperatively multitasked with respect to each other.
 When the "Run in separate memory space" option is checked in the Run box or the application's shortcut file, each 16-bit Windows application gets its own NTVDM process and is therefore pre-emptively multitasked with respect to other processes, including other 16-bit Windows applications.
 NTVDM emulates BIOS calls and tables as well as the Windows 3.1 kernel and 16-bit API stubs.
 The 32-bit WoW translation layer thunks 16-bit API routines.

 32-bit DOS emulation is present for DOS Protected Mode Interface (DPMI) and 32-bit memory access.
 This layer converts the necessary extended and expanded memory calls for DOS functions into Windows NT memory calls. wowexec.exe is the emulation layer that emulates 16-bit Windows.
-Windows 2000 and Windows XP added Sound Blaster 2.0 emulation.
+Windows XP added Sound Blaster 2.0 emulation.
 16-bit virtual device drivers and DOS block device drivers (e.g., RAM disks) are not supported.
 Inter-process communication with other subsystems can take place through OLE, DDE and named pipes.

-Since virtual 8086 mode is not available on non-x86-based processors (more specifically, MIPS, DEC Alpha, and PowerPC) NTVDM was instead implemented as a full emulator in these versions of NT, using code licensed from Insignia's SoftPC.
-Up to Windows NT 3.51, only 80286 emulation was available.
+Since virtual 8086 mode is not available on non-x86-based processors (more specifically, MIPS, DEC Alpha, and PowerPC) NTVDM is instead implemented as a full emulator in these versions of NT, using code licensed from Insignia's SoftPC.
+Up to Windows NT 3.51, only 80286 emulation is available.
 With Windows NT 4.0, 486 emulation was added.

 NTVDM is not included with 64-bit versions of Windows or ARM32 based versions such as Windows RT or Windows 10 IoT Core.
-Windows 10 is the final version of Windows to include this component.

-This component has since been discontinued, as Windows 11 dropped support for 32-bit processors.
+The last version of Windows to include the component is Windows 10, as Windows 11 dropped support for 32-bit processors.

 Commands

-The following list of commands is part of the Windows XP MS-DOS subsystem.
+The following 16-bit commands for MS-DOS subsystem are included with Windows XP.